Kenneth-Rakentine/rnbo-patcher/README.md

 # Concept
 To solve the problem of integrating Javascript Exported RNBO(for Max Msp) to REACT, this web application allows a user to externally import their javascript rnbo project to their browser and provides them a single library in which to save the state of their imported patches to a collection which can subsequently be edited, deleted, & re-opened for further exploration

+Max MSP is a visual programming language for music and multimedia.
+Rnbo is a library and toolchain that can take Max patches, export them as portable code, and directly compile that code to targets like a VST, a Max External, or a Raspberry Pi.

 ---
 ### Instructions